sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-sql-model/data-warehouse-cloud-sql-model.md

 <!-- description --> Get started with SQL views using the Data Builder in SAP Data Warehouse Cloud to create, visualize and manipulate data models.

 ## Prerequisites
-- You have your SAP Data Warehouse Cloud tenant or you have signed up for a [trial account](https://www.sap.com/products/data-warehouse-cloud/trial.html).
+- You have your SAP Data Warehouse Cloud tenant or you have signed up for a [free tier tenant](data-warehouse-cloud-1-begin-trial).
 - You have imported data into your Space.